Xiu Xiu: 2010–2017: Always to Forget

-In 2010, Xiu Xiu left Kill Rock Stars and signed with Bella Union and Polyvinyl.
-Xiu Xiu released Always on these new labels in 2012.
+In 2010, Xiu Xiu left Kill Rock Stars and signed with both Bella Union and Polyvinyl.
+Xiu Xiu released Always on these new labels on February 28, 2012.
 It was called "magnificent" and given 5 stars by The Independent and given a 9/10 by Drowned in Sound.
+Xiu Xiu also released a split single with Dirty Beaches as well as a split LP with Chad VanGaalen in 2012.

-In April 2013, Stewart and Eugene Robinson of Oxbow released the collaborative album Xiu Xiu & Eugene S. Robinson Present: Sal Mineo on Important Records after having toured Europe together in February to promote the project.
+On April 23, 2013, Stewart and Eugene Robinson of Oxbow released the collaborative album Xiu Xiu & Eugene S. Robinson Present: Sal Mineo on Important Records after having toured Europe together in February to promote the project.

-In an email sent to fans on January 28, 2013, Xiu Xiu announced that "Ches Smith, Mary Halvorson, Tim Berne, Tony Malaby, Andrea Parkins and Jamie Stewart just finished recording an album in NYC of free jazz and art song versions of all Nina Simone songs."
+In an email sent to fans on January 28, 2013, Xiu Xiu announced that "Ches Smith, Mary Halvorson, Tim Berne, Tony Malaby, Andrea Parkins and Jamie Stewart just finished recording an album in NYC of free jazz and art song versions of all Nina Simone songs".
 The album, Nina, was released on Graveface Records on December 3, 2013.

 In the same email, Xiu Xiu also announced that a new Xiu Xiu album was being made.
 Xiu Xiu said that it is possible that it will be named Angel Guts: Red Classroom and that "it will be a mean, tight hearted, blackness of Neubauten vs Suicide vs Nico."
-Angel Guts: Red Classroom was released February 2014.
+Angel Guts: Red Classroom was released on February 4, 2014.
 It was given an 8 out of 10 by Drowned in Sound and Mojo.
-David Hartley of the band War on Drugs praised the album, calling it a "stereoscopic assault."
+David Hartley of The War on Drugs praised the album, calling it a "stereoscopic assault".

 In June 2015, Xiu Xiu started a new Bandcamp page under the title "xiuxiu69".
-Since its creation, they have self-described the page as an "ephemera shoppe specializing in exclusive, obscure, out of print, experimental & overlooked zonk."
+Since its creation, they have self-described the page as an "ephemera shoppe specializing in exclusive, obscure, out of print, experimental & overlooked zonk".
 The page is used to host projects such as non-studio Xiu Xiu releases, solo Jamie Stewart albums, ambient projects, out of print Xiu Xiu collaborations and recordings from Jamie Stewart's former band Ten In The Swear Jar.
 Xiuxiu69 also hosts sales of physical music and merchandise, including LPs of Xiu Xiu material and material loosely related to Xiu Xiu such as Jamie Stewart and Lawrence English's band HEXA.

-On November 16, 2016, the band announced their next album FORGET, set for release on February 24, 2017.
+On November 16, 2016, the band announced their next album Forget, which eventually released on February 24, 2017.
 The announcement was accompanied with lead single "Wondering", signifying a return to more pop-oriented songwriting.